pritom02bh/Car-Purchase-Amount-Prediction-Project-for-Car-Industry/README.md

 # Car-Purchase-Amount-Prediction-Project-for-Car-Industry-for-designing-new-car-model.
-# Very Sensitive for a Successful car model targeting a particular market.
+This is very sensitive for a Successful car model targeting a particular market.
 ANN for Regression Model